All official European Union website addresses are in the europa.eu domain.

 One of the key success factors is stakeholder support and involvement to avoid strong opposition to planned schemes.
 Interested stakeholders should receive sufficient knowledge to understand the safety and applicability of reused water.

-The possible benefits of the reuse of treated water for economy, society and the environment are numerous..
+The possible benefits of the reuse of treated water for economy, society and the environment are numerous.
 These include reducing household water demand and easing pressure on public water supply, reducing upstream energy and environmental costs.
 The costs of recycling water may exceed those of using fresh water directly, but are justified by the several benefits water recycling provides: it saves high quality water for drinking, it reduces the amount of polluted water released to the environment, and it may have a quality making it suitable for specific alternative uses (e.g. relative high nutrient contents may provide fertilizers through its use for irrigation).
-However, beyond water reuse, it is also important to implement strategies that aim to decrease the overall water demand which is one of the major causes of water scarcity.
+However, beyond water reuse, it is also important to implement strategies that decrease unintended losses from water supply networks and the overall water demand that are the major causes of water scarcity.
 Alternative water reuse treatment technologies and other water saving solutions (see for example the adaptation options Reducing water consumption for cooling of thermal generation plants, and water restrictions and water rationing) should also be assessed.
-Holistic life cycle assessments can be applied in those assessments considering costs and benefits for saving water resources and reducing carbon emissions..
+Holistic life cycle assessments can be applied in those assessments considering costs and benefits for saving water resources and reducing carbon emissions.

 Prices for reused water prices should consider all those additional benefits.
 Public subsidies might be used to support the compensation of higher water tariffs.
 In general, the allocation of costs is a political decision, which defines how they will be divided between the general taxation and fees for those interested by the benefits of water reuse.